cnumr/best-practices/chapters/BP_057_en.md

 ### Description

-If the CMS (like Wordpress, Drupal, eZ Publish, etc.) offers a multi-level cace system, using these different levels as their granularity reduces used resources (CPU cycles, memory) and offers better performances to users.
+If the CMS (like Wordpress, Drupal, eZ Publish, etc.) offers a multi-level cache system, using these different levels as their granularity reduces used resources (CPU cycles, memory) and offers better performances to users.

 ### Example

-A CMS like WordPress does not natively have a cache system, but there are several plugins that can answer to this requirement, the most popular being:
+A CMS like WordPress does not natively have a cache system, but there are several plugins that can answer to this requirement.
+The most popular are:

 - W3 Total Cache
 - WP Super Cache